chonglab-pitt/chonglab-pitt.github.io/_pages/people.md

 * Charles Bobcheck, BS in Chemistry (2012).
 * Monica Bhattacharjee, BS in Chemistry (2009), medical student at the U. Maryland at Baltimore.
 * Andrew Bellesis, MS in Biophysics (2020), now a Research Associate at BlueSphere Bio.
-* Lewis Baker, BS in Applied Math (2015), now a graduate student in mathematics at UC Boulder.
+* Lewis Baker, BS in Applied Math (2015), now a Data Scientist at Amyris.